He tohutohu mō te tono ki te whakauru ki Te Wānanga o Raukawa

-- Read the Enrolment Information.
+- Read the Enrolment Information on this page.

 If not New Zealand born, we need to see evidence of NZ residency or citizenship.
 If your name has changed from what is on your birth certificate or passport you will need to provide evidence of this, such as a marriage certificate.